 His latest book is A Conceptual History of Psychology: The Mind Through Time (Bloomsbury, 2023; out now).
 Previous books include The Psychology of Brexit: From Psychodrama to Behavioural Science (Palgrave Macmillan, 2019), Conceptual and Historical Issues in Psychology (Pearson/Prentice Hall, 2012), Rethinking Psychology: Good Science, Bad Science, Pseudoscience (Palgrave, 2016) and Psychology in Crisis (Palgrave, 2018).

 As well as blogging at The Science Bit, he has written for the Irish Times, the Irish Examiner, the Irish Independent, Health Affairs, The Psychologist, The Irish Psychologist, and Psychology Today.
 He has contributed to a wide range of talk shows, podcasts, and documentaries on science, psychology, and philosophy.
 He has been interviewed on several topics for outlets such as the New York Times, the Financial Times, O Globo (Brazil), Metro.co.uk, the Sunday Times, the Sunday World, RTÉ, Today FM, and Newstalk FM.
 His blog has been featured in pieces appearing in Slate online and the Guardian Higher Education Network.

-He is a member of the HSE (Ireland) National Working Group on Myalgic Encephalomyelitis and serves as a Scientific Advisor to the charity Hope 4 ME & Fibro Northern Ireland.
+He was a member of the HSE (Ireland) National Working Group on Myalgic Encephalomyelitis and serves as a Scientific Advisor to the charity Hope 4 ME & Fibro Northern Ireland.
 He is also chairing a global research team on behalf of the International Prader-Willi Syndrome Organisation (IPWSO).